When users enter a wrong or expired password, they normally receive an error message like “Please enter the correct password!”.

 You can change this message to whatever you want via WordPress Customizer.

-Choose Password Protect WordPress Form in the left-hand sidebar.
+Choose Password Protect WordPress Form on the left sidebar.

 Choose Error Message section.